TilBlechschmidt/NAK-TFL-CookieBanners/src/05_findings.md

 **Backblaze:** This service tied with Mindfactory in terms of (+CTR).
 While the popup has no color contrast it stands out due to the drop shadow and signal colors (red, green) on the buttons.
 This suggests that missing contrast can be made up by a shadow and size.
 A noticeable detail is the change in the accept/reject ratio with more users rejecting the policy.
 It is possible that the clear use of signal colors for the buttons had an effect on this, however further research needs to be conducted in this area.

 The results above show that multiple factors like size, contrast ratio, use of signal colors and shadows have an effect on the (+CTR).
 While no clear importance ranking is possible it seems that shadows and a high contrast ratio can be interchanged.
 Additionally, the use of signal colors appears to have a profound impact in steering the user focus.
-TODO Find a source that backs this!
+This theory is backed by Gama et al. [@color-blending].

 Another takeaway is that the most prominent pages only gained rejections beyond a certain point (around 38% for this data set).
 This can be caused due to pages making it hard to reject their policy or by the possibility that users that tend to reject also have a higher bar for noticing banners.
 To answer this with certainty, further research focused on this has to be conducted.